-

 I’ll Show You Mine (Budget)

-With tariffs bringing chaos to the market, this is an entertaining time to take a look at our budget for the upcoming premature FI experiment where we will travel internationally for a full year.
-I find the budgeting aspect of this interesting because we have different moving parts that we don’t normally deal with in…
+With tariffs bringing chaos to the market, this is an entertaining time to take a look at our year long travel budget for the upcoming premature FIRE experiment where we will travel internationally for a full year.
+I find the budgeting aspect of this interesting because we have different moving parts that we don’t normally

 -